• Home

 About This Song

-“That Ole Devil Called Love” was written by Doris Fisher and Allan Roberts in 1945.
-Composer Doris Fisher, daughter of songwriter Fred Fisher, was so popular in the 1940s that she was called “Queen of the Jukebox.”
+“That Ole Devil Called Love” was written in 1945 by Doris Fisher and Allan Roberts.
+Doris Fisher, daughter of songwriter Fred Fisher, was so popular in the 1940s that she was called “Queen of the Jukebox.”
 She often wrote with Allan Roberts.
 She was also a talented singer and performer.
 Other of her songs include “You Always Hurt The One You Love.”

 About This Version

-Tony Bennett recorded “That Ole Devil Called Love” in June 1996 for his tribute album to Billie Holiday: Tony Bennett On Holiday, released in 1977.
-It was arranged by Jorge Calandrelli.
+Tony Bennett recorded “That Ole Devil Called Love” in June 1996 for Tony Bennett On Holiday: A Tribute to Billie Holiday.
+Jorge Calandrelli wrote the arrangement.

-Filed Under: Song of the Day Tagged With: Allan Roberts, Billie Holiday, Doris Fisher, Jorge Calandrelli, Tony Bennett, Tony Bennett On Holiday
+Filed Under: Song of the Day Tagged With: Allan Roberts, Billie Holiday, Doris Fisher, Jorge Calandrelli, Tony Bennett, Tony Bennett on Holiday: A Tribute to Billie Holiday

 About This Song